 Many Republicans want to distance themselves from Trump's idiosyncrasies but won't do it for fear of upsetting Trump's very loyal base.
 However, the mixed results of Trumps 2022 primaries endorsements is making it easier for Republican's to pull away from Trump.
 The FBI raid on Trump's home will further create the impression in the minds of many American voters that Trump is unfit to be President.
 For Trump's base, the raid will be seen as more evidence that the system is rigged and Trump is being treated unfairly.

-2024 ELECTION PREVIEW
+2024 ELECTION REVIEW

 2022 MID-TERM ELECTION REVIEW